Explore the magnificent Jagannath Temple in Puri, Odisha. Discover its rich history, stunning architecture, and spiritual significance.

 Geographical Location

 Puri, also known as Jagannath Puri, is a city on the eastern coast of Odisha in India, on the Bay of Bengal.
-Puri, which is in the state capital city Bhubaneswar around sixty km, part of Odisha Golden Triangle that include Bhubaneswar and Konark.
+Puri is a part of Odisha Golden Triangle that includes Bhubaneswar and Konark.
 This beach town is a spiritual center and a vacation place for beach lovers with its golden sand and calm sea.
 The Puri name means the holy city.
 The meaning of ‘Puri’ itself is that this city.

 Location Details | Information |